simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 </details>

-You can do way more, [in our config](https://gist.github.com/adriaanvanrossum/e692b0399f0ca8ab15005315ab0dd694) we hide IPs, credit cards and user agents.
+You can do way more, [in our config](https://gist.github.com/adriaanvanrossum/e692b0399f0ca8ab15005315ab0dd694) we hide IPs, credit cards, and user agents.

 ### Use two-factor authentication